For an accessible version or to translate, visit:

 How do I work toward being more intuitive in eating?

-Intuitive eating starts with curiosity and Mindfulness!
+Intuitive eating starts with curiosity and mindfulness!

-• How you feel physically, emotionally, socially
+• How you feel physically, emotionally and socially.

 • Listening for internal and external cues.